thefaftek-git/ML_learning/README.md

 - **Flexible Dimensions**: Handles arbitrary image dimensions and aspect ratios
 - **GPU Acceleration**: Supports hardware acceleration for faster training
 - **Progress Visualization**: Saves progress images during training to track improvement
+- **Parallel Training**: Trains multiple models simultaneously and selects the best performers for continued training

+## Parallel Training

+The parallel training feature runs multiple model instances simultaneously and keeps only the best 10% (rounded down) of results from each parallel batch.
+This approach can significantly speed up training by exploring multiple solutions in parallel.

+**Note:** Parallel training may require more total iterations compared to sequential training to achieve equivalent results, as it explores different initialization paths.
+However, this is often outweighed by the speed improvements from parallelization.

+When using parallel training, consider:
+- Increasing the total number of epochs (`--epochs`) to ensure sufficient convergence
+- Adjusting the number of parallel workers based on your CPU capabilities
+- Setting a smaller `--visualization-interval` to track progress more frequently

 ## Educational Purpose